 If you’re currently looking for ways to resolve the very same log ‘Device requires further installation’ message, this article will provide you with several different troubleshooting guides.
 Down below, you’ll find a collection of methods that other users in a similar situation have used to install the driver completely and force the error message to go away for good.

 Keep in mind that depending on your particular scenario, some of the methods below will not be applicable to your situation.
-That’s why we recommend to follow the methods below in order and ignore those potential fixes that cannot be applied to your computer.
+That’s why we recommend following the methods below in order and ignore those potential fixes that cannot be applied to your computer.

 Regardless of the culprit that’s causing the issue, you should eventually stumble upon a fix that resolves the issue on your computer.
 Let’s begin!